How to Turn the Trump vs China Trade War To Your Advantage

 For example, if you are making towels, you can ship the towels and the labels separately to another country such as Bangladesh, they then ‘finish’ the goods by sewing the label onto the towel and then ship out from Bangladesh at their much lesser tariff rate.
 But you need to consider – do you have a partner in that country you can trust to carry this out for you.

 11. Another approach could be doing a cost analysis of shipping your goods to Canada and fulfilling your items from Canada to your customers.
-This may or may not work for you depending on tariff difference between countries and fulfilment costs to your customer from the new location.
+This may or may not work for you depending on the tariff difference between countries and fulfillment costs to your customer from the new location.

 12. One final strategy you can implement right away to your advantage is getting a cost reduction on your order by bringing up the exchange rates with your suppliers.
 China just devalued its currency to the lowest point it’s ever been in a decade!
 They’ve done this to counter against the increased tariffs on Chinese goods imposed by Trump.
 What is the impact of a weaker yuan?